Lab Network iFrame

 }

 The response includes a callback URL.
-Append the OAuth access token and launch the resulting URL in an embedded frame or browser window.
+Append the OAuth access token and launch the URL to start the session.

 The iFrame uses OAuth 2.0 authentication.